osynge/whatenv/README.md

 ### Beaker ###

 Puppet Labs cloud enabled acceptance testing tool.
+This poroject is the most similar to whatenv but is very coupled to puppet.

     https://github.com/puppetlabs/beaker

 ### Docker's Compose ###

 Compose is very similar for docker containers to whatenv for SUSEcloud / openstack.
 Focused on orchestration and less on testing via jenkins.

     http://blog.docker.com/2015/02/orchestrating-docker-with-machine-swarm-and-compose/

 ### Open Stack's HEAT ###

 This loks very interesting but was not practical for my use case at the time of writing.
 Focused on orchestration and less on testing via jenkins.

     https://wiki.openstack.org/wiki/Heat

 ### Googles's kubernetes ###

 This project is very interesting for the google PAS, and is very alpha for IAS.
 It loks interesting and is part of the insperation for lables in the steering files.
 Focused on orchestration and less on testing via jenkins.

     https://github.com/googlecloudplatform/kubernetes